How to File for Bankruptcy with No Money:

 Seek a Free Initial Consultation

 Many bankruptcy attorneys offer a free initial consultation.
-Take advantage of this to discuss your case and understand the potential costs involved before committing to hiring an attorney.
+Take advantage of this to discuss your case and understand the potential costs before hiring an attorney.

 Be Efficient and Organized